 1. Understand permissions and legal usage of stock photos

-Although stock photos may be offered through a “free” service, they may still come with usage restrictions or copyright terms, so be sure to read the fine print.
+Although stock photos may be offered through a “free” service, they can still come with usage restrictions or copyright terms, so be sure to read the fine print.
 (Find more info on this in 10 Resources for Free Stock Photos.)
-Some sites offer 100% royalty-free images that are free to use—one such site is Unsplash (which is PicMonkey’s source of stock photos, so no worries about using them!)—while others may offer free pics that require crediting the photographer.
+Some sites offer 100% royalty-free images that are free to use, while others may offer free pics that require crediting the photographer.

 If you pay for stock photos, you still need to be aware of the usage terms.
 Just because you shelled out $30 for that image doesn’t necessarily mean you can use it for a commercial purpose.